dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 You can use the Fluent API to configure whether the relationship is required or optional.
 Ultimately this controls whether the foreign key property is required or optional.
 This is most useful when you are using a shadow state foreign key.
 If you have a foreign key property in your entity class then the requiredness of the relationship is determined based on whether the foreign key property is required or optional (see [Required and Optional properties](xref:core/modeling/entity-properties#required-and-optional-properties) for more information).

+The foreign key properties are located on the dependent entity type, so if they are configured as required it means that every dependent entity is required to have a corresponding principal entity.

 [!code-csharp[Main](../../../samples/core/Modeling/FluentAPI/Relationships/Required.cs?name=Required&highlight=6)]

 > [!NOTE]